nestjs/docs.nestjs.com/content/components.md

 export class ApplicationModule {}
 ```

-Hence, Nest will be able to resolve the dependencies of the `CatsController` class.
-This is how our directory structure looks right now:
+Nest will now be able to resolve the dependencies of the `CatsController` class.

+This is how our directory structure should look now:

 <div class="file-tree">
 <div class="item">src</div>